Bosham – Holy Trinity

 Font: Late C12 shallow marble arcaded bowl.
 Unlike the usual type, it is octagonal.
 The centre pier and four corner-shafts are conventional.

-Glass: (South east aisle window) Four fragments of C15 glass showing angels are said to be from Norwich cathedral (BE p112).
+Glass: (South east aisle window) Four fragments of C15 glass showing angels are said to be from Norwich cathedral (BE p112) and presented in 1955.

 Mass dial: (North aisle, reset under west window) Originally outside at the east end, it was reset in 1973, according to an inscription.

-1. (North side of chancel) Late C14 cinquefoiled tomb niche, containing a battered female effigy.
+1. (Reset on the north side of the chancel) Late C14 cinquefoiled tomb niche, containing a battered female effigy.
 This may have been placed originally in a now vanished window niche like those on the south side.

 2. (Nave floor) A plaque of 1906 records the finding of a stone coffin in 1865 (8 p7), thought to have contained the body of King Canute’s daughter who, according to a tradition not found before the C18, was buried here.
 The C14 effigy in the chancel has been associated with her, but on stylistic grounds alone this can be ruled out.